SeregPie/DearImage/README.md

 ---

-`.fn.flop()`
+`.prototype.flop()`

-Flops the image horizontally.
+Flops the canvas horizontally.

 Returns a new instance of `PaperDuck`.
-Can also return the same instance, if no changes were made.
+Can also return the same instance if no changes were made.

 ```javascript
 let canvas = PaperDuck(source).flop().toCanvas();